Are you looking for your next epic national park road trip? Look no further than Yellowstone and Grand Teton!

 All that said, if you’re looking to minimize your driving time, flying into Salt Lake City isn’t the best option for you.
 Instead, I’d recommend flying into West Yellowstone or Jackson Hole Airport.

-I use Skyscanner to find the best flight prices and compare routes.
-Once you find your flight, Skyscanner redirects you to book with the airline directly, so you don’t miss out on frequent flyer points!
+I use Expedia to find the best flight prices and compare routes.
+Once you find your flight, you can book directly through Expedia to save money, but still enter your frequent flyer numbers to get points!

-If you need a rental car, I recommend using Rentalcars.com to find the best deals.
-It allows you to search across major retailers like Avis, Hertz, Enterprise, Budget, and more.
+If you need a rental car, I also recommend using Expedia to find the best deals across brands like Avis, Hertz, Enterprise, Budget, and more.

 Routes and Distance from Salt Lake City to Yellowstone National Park